Don't miss a thing - let us keep you updated with all our latest offers, news and cruises!

 - No room number and / or room grade is provided at the time of booking (room number will be advised on the cruise ticket)

-- Oceans Cruise Club discounts are not combinable with Anchor Fares.
+- Oceans Cruise Club discounts are not combinable with Saver Fares.
 Oceans points will be earned however.

-- Table sizes cannot be requested when booking on an anchor fare.
+- Table sizes cannot be requested when booking on a Saver fare.

 LOOKING AFTER THE ENVIRONMENT

 With most of the world’s surface covered by water, it is important that this valuable resource is nurtured and looked after so that it remains healthy for generations to come.
 Fred.
 Olsen is committed to following the guidelines and practices set down by global environmental authorities to help promote this goal to protect our marine environment.
 Similarly, they acknowledge their responsibilities towards the air that we all breathe.
 To this end, Fred.
 Olsen aim to operate all vessels in the most environmentally friendly way possible.

 In addition, Fred.
 Olsen recognises its obligations and responsibilities to the destinations visited by their vessels, and to this end work in partnership with ports and local service providers to do as much as possible to support the local economy, provide employment, and maintain environmental standards wherever in the world their ships are located.

 This company maintains compliance with international and national laws and regulations with careful management of environmental practices.